lmfarley10/analytics-ai/generative-ai-multi-agent-oda/provision-agent-23ai/provision-agent-23ai.md

     ![Click Domain](images/click_domain.png)

-3. Click on Dynamic Groups, and then your Dynamic Group name
+3. Click on Dynamic Groups, and then your Dynamic Group name e.g. **genaiagentdg**

     ![Click DG](images/click_dg.png)

-    **Note** The name of your dynamic group can be different.

 4. Ensure that your Dynamic Group is properly defined - as follows.
 Then click on Identity

     ![DG Details](images/dg_details.png)

-5. Click on Policies, ensure that you are in your "root" compartment, then click on your Policy name
+5. Click on Policies, ensure that you are in your "root" compartment, then create a new Policy e.g. **policyforgenaiagentvector**

     ![Click Policy](images/click_policy.png)